JanKolo04/task-table/README.md

 ## TASKS
 - [x] if input text is empty add was block
 - [ ] make delete button in task
+- [ ] make for loop to taskBelt for indexing